TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 The :mod:`threading` module builds convenient abstractions on top of the low-level primitives provided by the :mod:`_thread` module.

-Aahz has a set of slides from his threading tutorial that are helpful; see http://www.pythoncraft.com/OSCON2001/.
+Aahz has a set of slides kutoka his threading tutorial that are helpful; see http://www.pythoncraft.com/OSCON2001/.